Bosque del Apache Festival of the Cranes Updates – 2021

 The Festival of the Cranes is one of the highlights of fall season in New Mexico, and is a must-see day trip from Albuquerque!

 Not only are the migrating Sandhill Cranes putting on a wonderful show every winter, but more than 370 species of birds take advantage of the riparian forests and wetlands of this beautiful refuge.
-Mammals, amphibians, reptiles, and fish add an additional 160 or so wildlife species that can be observed at various time of the year in this diverse setting.
+Mammals, amphibians, reptiles, and fish add an additional 160 or so wildlife species that can be observed at various times of the year in this diverse setting.

 Come November, the Festival of the Cranes makes this a top day trip for anyone visiting Albuquerque.
 Indeed, it is reason enough to put a trip to Albuquerque on your itinerary.
 I highly recommend this as one of the most unforgettable day trips from Albuquerque!

 By the way, this also gives you a good reason to sample a local cafe just outside of the Bosque del Apache Wildlife Refuge known for making some of the best green chile cheeseburgers in the world!
-The Owl Bar and Cafe (check out this listing).
+The Owl Bar and Cafe (check out this review).